 Wastewater System Superintendent – Plan, organize and direct the laboratory, operations and activities related to the maintenance and repair of City wastewater and storm water systems, facilities and related equipment; coordinate and manage the development and implementation of Department guidelines and procedures to assure compliance with established local, State and federal laws, codes and regulations; and train and evaluate the performance of assigned personnel.

-Wastewater Maintenance Supervisor - Under the direction of the Wastewater System Superintendent, organize and direct operations and activities related to the maintenance and repair of City wastewater and storm water systems, facilities and related equipment; provide adequate scheduling, supplies and equipment to assure smooth and efficient system operations; and train and provide work direction to assigned personnel.
+Wastewater Maintenance Supervisor - Under the direction of the Wastewater System Superintendent, organize and direct operations and activities related to the maintenance and repair of City wastewater and storm water conveyance systems, facilities and related equipment and wastewater treatment facilities; provide adequate scheduling, supplies and equipment to assure smooth and efficient system operations; and train and provide work direction to assigned personnel.

-Lead Wastewater Maintenance Worker - Under the direction of the Wastewater Maintenance Supervisor, organize and direct the maintenance and repair activities of the WQCF; perform skilled work in the maintenance and repair of wastewater, and storm water facilities.
+Lead Wastewater Maintenance Worker - Under the direction of the Wastewater Maintenance Supervisor, organize and direct the maintenance and repair activities of the WQCF wastewater treatment facility and/or wastewater and storm water conveyance systems; perform skilled work in the maintenance and repair of wastewater, and storm water facilities.
 Plan, organize and direct assigned staff performing skilled work in the maintenance and repair of the WQCF and sewer collection and storm water pumping systems, ensure that all work performed is done in compliance with proper procedures.
 Oversee and ensure that the computerized maintenance system is functioning properly and that all necessary records, readings and reports are complete, organized and up to date.

 Utilities Mechanic – Under the direction of the Wastewater Maintenance Supervisor, perform skilled work in the maintenance and repair of wastewater and storm water facilities.
 Troubleshoot and repair wastewater and storm water facilities, including motor, pumps and blowers.